dshah1010/dshah1010/README.md

 # 💫 About Me

-- 👋 hola, my name is deep shah and I study cs @ western university
+- 👋 hola, my name is deep shah and i study cs @ western university

 - 🔭 incoming swe intern @ bitgo

-- 👀 I’m interested in software development, AI, and ML
+- 👀 i'm interested in software development, ai, and ml

 - 📫 Get in touch: